Struct ArraySlice<T>

 Count

-public readonly int Count
+public readonly long Count

 Field Value